 You can always meet with the people you live with, inside or outside your home.

-You can also meet with people from another household if they’re part of your ‘extended household’.
+You can also meet with people from another household if they’re part of your ‘support bubble’.

-In some situations you can meet other people in someone’s home or garden, or meet somewhere else in groups of more than 4 people.
+In some situations you can meet other people in someone’s home or garden, or meet somewhere else.
 These situations include: